zsusswein/dotfiles/readme.md

 - *.Brewfile*: My system dependencies installed through Homebrew
 - *Brewfile.lock.json*: The lockfile associated with the Brewfile

 I'm not yet totally happy with my settings in the above files.
-Once I get happy with my versioning and package handling, I'll probably start to add in some of the files related to that too.
+I'm currently running both Homebrew and Anaconda, but they don't play nicely together.
+I'd like to mature out of using Anaconda because it's frequently several versions behind or infrequently updated (for Conda Forge), but I'm tied to using a Conda implementation for work.
+As a result, the _.zshrc_ has a slightly hacky alias to handle `brew install` in locations with conda environments active.

+That said, I'm mostly happy with my vim and git setups.
+The next step will be maturing my ability to do quick work in Python and R without firing up a whole IDE.
+At the moment, it's still a little painful.